DaApppooo/DaApppooo/README.md

   Users of my code (including me) must have full control over what they wanna do with the provided structures/classes/etc...
   Keeping an indication of what isn't supposed to be modified in most cases is good though.
 - Prefer static constructors (in the style of rust), they're way more explicit about what you're doing and which way of constructing the type you want.
 When 'new' is a keyword, use 'init' instead.
+- All destroyable and/or movable types must have an init state.
+The 'init' constructor and/or method must put the type back in its init state.
 - Copies must be explicit (with the `.copy()` method).
 Moves must be explicit (with the `.drop()` method).
 The defauly way of passing arguments must be C-style.
 In C, if you don't use a function to cleanly move or copy the object with it's allocations, the allocations will be shared.
 Because of this rule, rvalue-references should only be used to recieve prvalues.
-- All destroyable types must have an init state.
-The 'init' constructor and/or method must put the type back in its init state.
+Also, the `.drop()` method should put the object back in its init state.
 - The `destroy()` member should destroy all owned attributes and modify the attributes so that this method can then be called again without risking any error.
   Usually, the value of a destroyed structure and an initialized one should be the same.
 - OOP features of C++ should be avoided when possible (vtables, all types of C++ style constructors and destructors)